 In addition, you will benefit from a free SSL certificate for added security, a built-in server monitoring dashboard, and DDoS attack protection.
 Server snapshots are taken at predefined intervals, and you can roll back to a previous version with the click of a button.

-On the downside, InMotion only offers Linux VPS hosting.
+On the downside, when it comes to VPS hosting we found that InMotion only offers Linux hosting.
 This effectively eliminates it as an option for those looking for a Windows server.
 Data center locations are also limited, as they are all located in the United States.
 This isn’t a major problem, but it could result in slight performance issues if your main audience is elsewhere in the world.

 How to choose the best VPS hosting for you